Slothzieee/typster/README.md

 MONGODB_URI
 GOOGLE_SECRET
 GOOGLE_ID
+SECRET

 Create a mongodb atlas cluster, click the voice "connect" ,get the DB url and paste it in your env.

 To get your GOOGLE_SECRET and GOOGLE_ID follow the official nextAuth documentation https://next-auth.js.org/providers/google

+Your SECRET can be anything, you can generate one by running **openssl rand -hex 16**

 ## DB